IBM/presto-hudi-workshop/docs/pre-work/README.md

 You may need to include `sudo` in the final command depending on the permissions granted in the `src/conf` directory, e.g.: `sudo tar -xvzf jars.tar.gz`.

 Alternatively, you can download the zipped jar files [directly from the latest release of the repo](https://github.com/IBM/presto-hudi-workshop/releases/tag/0.1.0), unzip the folder, and manually move them into the `src/conf/jars` path.

+## Optional: Join the Presto community

+If you are working on this lab and run into issues, you can reach out on the [Presto Slack](https://communityinviter.com/apps/prestodb/prestodb) `#community` channel.
+We'll do our best to help troubleshoot with you there!
+Even if you don't need any help with this workshop, we encourage you to join.
+Slack is the best place to meet other Presto engineers and users.

+If you're interested in contributing code or documentation to Presto, we'd love to have you!
+Start at the [Presto GitHub repo](https://github.com/prestodb/presto).